Guide To thePeggy Guggenheim Collection in Venice

 Peggy Was Unlucky in Love

 Peggy liked creative people.
 She had a lifelong preoccupation with artists and sexual conquest.
 She collected art and she collected artists.
-She had two marriages, both to artists: "the King of Bohemians" Laurence Vail and German Surrealist Max Ernst.
-Neither marriage survived, amid myriad affairs and physical abuse.

 According to Peggy, Vail "made me stand for ages naked in front of the open window (in December) and threw whiskey into my eyes.”
 Ernst reputably married her as a career move.